When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Scarlett

-• Scarlett Alice Johnson: English actress.
+• Scarlett Alice Johnson: An English actress known for her work in EastEnders.

-Scarlett in Popular Culture
+Scarlett in Pop Culture

-What Does the Color Scarlet Have To Do With the Name Scarlett?
+What Does the Color Scarlet Have to Do With the Name Scarlett?

 Is Scarlett a Biblical Name?